-FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 4680 Total first-time, first-year women who applied 7548 Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted 3992 Total first-time, first-year women who were admitted 6754 Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled 758 Total part-time, first-time, first-year men who enrolled 14 Total full-time, first-time, first-year women who enrolled 943 Total part-time, first-time, first-year women who enrolled 29 Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 12228 Total first-time, first-year (degree-seeking) who were admitted 10746 Total first-time, first-year (degree-seeking) enrolled 1744
+FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted 2,867 Total first-time, first-year women who were admitted 4,827 Total first-time, first-year of another gender who were admitted

+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled 728 Total first-time, first-year women who enrolled 867 Total first-time, first-year of another gender who enrolled

+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled 708 Total part-time, first-time, first-year men who enrolled 20 Total full-time, first-time, first-year women who enrolled 860 Total part-time, first-time, first-year women who enrolled 7 Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled
-C2.
-First time, first-year wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list? \Box Yes \forall No

-If yes, please answer the questions below for Fall 2022 admissions:
+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2023

+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN- STATE OUT- OF- STATE INTERNATIONAL TOTAL Total first-time, first-year (degree-seeking) who applied 8,194 670 126 8,990 Total first-time, first-year (degree-seeking) who were admitted 6,918 576 114 7,608 Total first-time, first-year (degree-seeking) enrolled 1,487 94 20 1,601
-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-- \Rightarrow If yes, do you release that information to students? \Box Yes \Box No - \Rightarrow Do you release that information to school counselors? \Box Yes \Box No
+C2.First- time, first-year wait-listed students ✓ Stud lents who met admission requirements but whose final admission was contingent on space availability) Do you hav re a policy of placing students on a waiting list?
+Yes No If yes, p please answer the questions below for Fall 2023 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: $\Rightarrow$ ting list ranked? $\Rightarrow$ Do you release that information to school counselors? $\square$ Yes $\square$ No